-A technical report discussing the monitoring well installation and the initial groundwater sampling event at the site will be submitted to the client for their review and acknowledgement, prior to sending the report to Alameda County Environmental Health Department and the Regional Water Quality Control Board shortly after completion of the initial sampling event.
-Additional reports detailing groundwater monitoring activities and results will be submitted on a quarterly basis thereafter.
+A technical report discussing the monitoring well installation and the initial groundwater sampling event at the site will be submitted to the Client.
+Following Client review and acknowledgement, the report will be sent to Alameda County Environmental Health Department and the Regional Water Quality Control Board.
+Additional reports detailing groundwater monitoring activities and results will be prepared on a quarterly basis thereafter.